 If you don’t feel confident enough to apply, or have any questions, please get in touch for an informal chat - we’d be thrilled to talk and it won’t affect the outcome of your application.
 Email Megan at [email protected] and she'll be happy to help.

 How to apply

 Sounds exciting?
-Then fill in our short application form telling us why you're interested in joining the delegation.
+Then fill in our short application form by the end of 25 March telling us why you're interested in joining the delegation.
 We'll be selecting delegates based on their passion and interest in the BYC delegate panel as well as the skills which they can bring to the delegation.

-We'll let all applicants know if they have being selected for interview by 28 February.
 Successful applicants will have an informal skype interview with the Youth Voice and Campaigns Officer and the chair of the current BYC delegation.
-We'll let applicants know if they a have been appointed to the panel by the middle of March.

 The first meeting successful delegates need to be available to attend is Saturday 11 and Sunday 12 May.